RafaelRiosAsh/etch-a-draw/README.md

 # etch-a-draw
-simple webpage that changes a group of square's colors when the mouse hovers over them
+simple webpage that changes a group of squares colors when the mouse hovers over them